Jannyboy11/ScalaPluginLoader/README.md

 that needs them, so you can run ScalaLoader once without ScalaPlugins to generate the config.

 ### Roadmap
-There's only four features that are missing in my opinion:
+There's only ~~four~~ three features that are missing in my opinion:
-- The first con.
-I want JavaPlugins te be able to access the Scala library classes, however they will need to tell ScalaLoader somehow which version they want to use.
+- ~~The first con.
+I want JavaPlugins te be able to access the Scala library classes, however they will need to tell ScalaLoader somehow which version they want to use.~~ Now implemented in ScalaPluginLoader#openUpToJavaPlugin(ScalaPlugin,JavaPlugin).
 - An idiomatic Scala 'wrapper' for the bukkit api.
 This will likely be provided in a separate plugin writtin in Scala.
 Things that come to mind: Use of Options instead of null, using the type-class pattern for ConfigurationSerializable things.
 - Make the ScalaPluginLoader parallel capable.
 Right now ScalaPlugins are loaded one after another.